 Here’s an example of a work experience section on a chronological resume that uses hard numbers and action verbs:

-4. Include a brief education section
+4. Add a brief education section

-For most candidates, the resume education section will be short and simple, including only the following three pieces of information:
+For most candidates, the education section will be short and simple, including only the following three pieces of information:

-- university name and location
+- University name and location

-- degree or certification name
+- Degree or certification name

-- graduation date
+- Graduation date

 Here’s what an education section looks like in practice: